Welcome to today's edition of the Rush 24-7 podcast.

 I didn't learn what it was until I started doing research for my book, one of my first two books in which the original story appears.

-Now, also we have a little bit of a change for tomorrow.
+Now, also, we have a little bit of a change for tomorrow.

-And since they're all best of's, we could just choose one, but we try to get something relatively timely and relevant that's somewhat recent so as to have a continuing impact.
+But we try to get something relatively timely and relevant that's somewhat recent so as to have a continuing impact.

 But tomorrow on the program, what we're going to do is air just a portion, not nearly the whole thing, because the whole thing takes four and a half hours.